Latest Employment Law Articles

 Another point in favour of settlement agreements is the ease and quickness with which they can be arranged, reducing the tumult for both sides and negating the need for court action.

 When a settlement agreement is drawn up, one condition is that the employee or worker must have received advice from an independent adviser.
 This adviser should be a qualified lawyer (such as a solicitor or barrister), a certified trade union or advice centre representative, or a person of such description as specified by order.

 It is normal practice for the adviser to sign a certificate or letter to confirm that they have provided the employee with advice on the terms and effect of the agreement upon them, and upon the effect of the agreement on the employee's ability to pursue claims before the employment tribunal.
 This certificate will also confirm that the adviser has the necessary insurance in place in respect of the advice given.

 Ordinarily the adviser will provide advice on the amount of compensation that should be expected.
-The compromise agreement cannot be enforced unless the employee has received the required advice from an independent adviser.
+The settlement agreement cannot be enforced unless the employee has received the required advice from an independent adviser.

-Examples of terms that a compromise agreement may contain include:
+Examples of terms that a settlement agreement may contain include:

 - An amount of compensation offered to the employee

 - Assurances given by both the employer and employee